 DINOSAURS AND CREATIVITY

-Like the asteroid strike that wiped out the dinosaurs, Covid-19 has wiped out traditional ways of working.
+Like the asteroid strike that wiped out the dinosaurs, the past few years have wiped out traditional ways of working.

 Once upon a time, a creative freelancer would largely offer his or her services within a geographical bubble.
 If you lived in London, that’s where your customers were.
 It wasn’t simply a matter of the day-to-day sharing of ideas, it was the face-to-face interactions that could turn a one-off project into a long-term business relationship.
 In the old normal, human interaction was important, because wherever possible we naturally liked to buy from people we knew and trusted.